-‘Arbitration’ involves appointing a trained and neutral third party (‘the Arbitrator’) to decide the dispute for the parties.
-The Arbitrator is chosen by the parties and is an expert in their business sector.
-He or she is appointed on a fixed-price basis (though either or both sides may incur other legal costs if they use lawyers to represent them in the Arbitration).
+The arbitration process in the UK involves appointing a trained and neutral third party, otherwise known as an arbitrator, to decide the dispute for the parties.
+The arbitrator is chosen by the parties and is an expert in their business sector.
+They are appointed on a fixed-price basis, though either or both sides may incur other legal costs if they use lawyers to represent them in the arbitration.

 Arbitration works in much the same way as a traditional Court case with the big difference being that the parties control the process.

 This includes who gets chosen to be the ”judge” and a more flexible approach to timings.
 The parties exchange their statements of case, undertake disclosure, exchange witness statements, call witnesses to the stand, cross-examine witnesses and present closing arguments in much the same way as a traditional Court.